chef/chef-web-docs/content/sass/sso.md

             * Logout URL.

-    * After setup, go to Users and groups for assigning users and groups to the application.
+    * After setup, go to Users and Groups to assign users and groups to the application.

       IMAGE